Third Battle of the Isonzo: Criticism of Luigi Cadorna

-Luigi Cadorna was a well-known man throughout Italy for his achievements and background; however, because of the failures the Italians suffered during World War I, Luigi Cadorna received quite a bit of negative feedback.
-His poor leadership skills led to many deserters during, and after the Battles of the Isonzo.
-He assumed that the morale of Italian soldiers would win the battles at the end of the day.
+Cadorna was a well-known man throughout Italy for his achievements and background; however, because of the failures the Italians suffered during World War I, Luigi Cadorna received negative feedback.
+His poor leadership skills led to many desertions.
 It was not until this Third Battle that he actually considered the sizes of troops and the amount of gunpower they possessed.

-Because he concentrated his attacks in very small areas, the Austro-Hungarians were able to do the same exact thing; therefore there was literally no advantage besides the fact that Cadorna had brought a few more troops in.
-However, because of the terrain and the area of the attack, the larger numbers also did not do the Italians much good.
+Due to concentrations of attacks in a very small area, the Austro-Hungarian defenders were able to repel new attacks.
+Due to terrain features, Italian superiority of manpower did not contribute to success on the battlefield.

 Aftermath

 Cadorna decided to attack again a week later, starting the Fourth Battle of the Isonzo.
-However, it was not until the Sixth that the Italians would gain any ground and establish a presence at Gorizia.
+However, it was not until the Sixth Battle of the Isonzo that the Italians would gain any ground and establish a presence at Gorizia.